andrewenletoh/AnkiAgentApp/README.md

 ## Features

-- Conversational flashcard creation — the agent asks about content and note types before generating cards
+- Conversational flashcard creation: the agent asks about content and note types before generating cards
 - Supports Basic, Basic (reversed), Basic (optional reversed), and Cloze note types
 - Upload a PDF, DOCX, or TXT file as source material
 - Exports notes as a tab-delimited plaintext file ready to import into Anki